Docs

 <stile-frame> — iframe embed

-Available via the CDN script or npm.
+Publicly available through the CDN script; approved private-preview consumers can also import the component from @stile/widget.
 The verification UI runs on Stile's hosted page inside an iframe — your page only loads the ~7 KB launcher.
 Choose this when your JS budget is tight, your infosec team requires cross-origin isolation for third-party code, or you want camera permissions granted once to Stile's origin instead of per merchant.

 <script src="https://js.stile.id/v1/stile.js"></script>